chenjiakk/PM566-finalproject/README.md

-My PM566 Final Project Website
+This is my PM566 lab12 website home.
 The website is online at https://github.com/chenjiakk/PM566-finalproject